mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="education"></a>
 ### Get educated

-The following is a very imperfect and incomplete list of some of the resources I find helpfule.
+The following is a very imperfect and incomplete list of some of the resources I find helpful.

 <a name="community"></a>
 #### Immerse yourself in community